Understanding Uniswap for Your Token Launch

 Before adding liquidity to Uniswap V2, you'll need to ensure you have everything prepared.
 The process requires:

-- Your ERC-20 token contract address and enough amount of this token in your wallet
+- Your ERC-20 token contract address and a sufficient amount of your token in your wallet

-- Collateral in ETH or another token to pair with your token inside liquidity pool
+- Collateral in ETH or another token to pair with your token inside the liquidity pool

 - Enough funds to cover gas fees

-If you've created your token using 20lab's token generator, you'll have two possible scenarios:
+If you've created your token using 20lab's token generator, your path forward depends on how your token was set up:

 - Uniswap V2 Pre-configured: If you selected Uniswap as your default exchange when you created your token, some preparations have already been made, such as creating an empty liquidity pool and connecting it to your token so that it will be recognized correctly.
-We'll show you how to verify this and go directly to adding liquidity.
+You can add liquidity directly from your token dashboard.

-- Look for the "Main Liquidity Pool" section - it should show your liquidity pool symbol and "Uniswap V2"
+- Look for the DEX section - it should show your liquidity pool and "Uniswap V2".

-- Locate the "Add liquidity" button - it will automatically redirect you to the correct Uniswap page, where you can provide liquidity directly to your main pool.
+- Locate the "Manage liquidity" button - after clicking, it will automatically open the tool that allows you to provide liquidity to your main pool or remove it whenever needed.

 Here's how to do it: